 Latvian project partners have to follow Latvian national public procurement rules.
-Persons who are not subjects of the Public Procurement Law and the Law on the Procurement of Public Service Providers should act according to the Rules of the Cabinet of Ministers No. 104 of 28 February 2017.
-Please notice that financial control body may ask for explanations in case of purchases below the thresholds provided by Latvian national public procurement rules.
+Persons who are not subjects of the Public Procurement Law and the Law on the Procurement of Public Service Providers should act according to the Rules of the Cabinet of Ministers No.104 of 28 February 2017.
+Latvian Port Authorities - being Public Service Provider Procurement Law subjects - have to follow the "Procurement Guidelines for the Public Service Providers" approved by the Procurement Supervision Bureau on 19 March 2014.
+Please note that financial control body may ask for explanations in case of purchases below the thresholds provided by Latvian national public procurement rules.